 Since 2008 a carved stone

 placed behind the bridge in King's college has displayed the first and last lines of a famous Chinese poem by 徐志摩.
-That poem has been attracting Chinese people to Cambridge since 1928.
+The poem has been attracting Chinese people to Cambridge since 1928.

 Zhimo was briefly a literature researcher at King's (1921-22) after reading economics and politics in Beijing, New York and London.